 Mary E. Barth is the Joan E. Horngren Professor of Accounting at the Stanford University, Graduate School of Business (GSB).
 Professor Barth was a member of the International Accounting Standards Board (IASB) from its inception in 2001 until 2009.
 She served as the Academic Advisor to the IASB from 2009 until 2011.
 Prior to joining the IASB, Professor Barth’s accounting standard setting activities included serving as a member of the Accounting Standards Executive Committee of the American Institute of CPAs and the Financial Accounting Standards Advisory Council of the Financial Accounting Standards Board.

-She is the Accounting Department Editor of Management Science, has been an Associate Editor of The Accounting Review, and is on the Editorial Boards of several other academic journals.
-Professor Barth is a recipient of the GSB’s MBA Distinguished Teaching Award and PhD Faculty Distinguished Service Award, and served as a Senior Associate Dean for Academic Affairs at the GSB from 2002 until 2009.
+She is an Editor of The Accounting Review and the incoming Senior Editor.
+She has been the Accounting Department Editor of Management Science and Co-editor of the Journal of Financial Reporting, and served on the Editorial Boards of several other academic journals.
+Professor Barth is a recipient of the GSB’s MBA Distinguished Teaching Award, PhD Faculty Distinguished Service Award, and Robert J. Davis Award for a lifetime of service as a GSB faculty member.
+She served as a Senior Associate Dean for Academic Affairs at the GSB from 2002 until 2009.

-Professor Barth is President of the AAA and has served as its Vice President and as Chair of several AAA committees.
+Professor Barth was President of the AAA in 2013-2014 and has served as its Vice President and as Chair of several AAA committees.
 She also has served as Vice President of the International Association for Accounting Education and Research.
-Professor Barth is a recipient of the Outstanding International Accounting Educator Award of the AAA’s International Section, and is an Honorary Professorial Fellow at the University of Melbourne, Australia.
-Professor Barth holds an AB from Cornell University, an MBA from Boston University, a PhD from Stanford University, and a DSc(HC) from Lancaster University.
+Professor Barth is a recipient of the Lifetime Achievement Award of the AAA’s Financial Accounting and Reporting Section, the Outstanding International Accounting Educator Award of the AAA’s International Section, and is an Honorary Professorial Fellow at the University of Melbourne, Australia and was an Extraordinary Professor at the University of Pretoria, South Africa.
+She chairs the External Audit Committee of the International Monetary Fund.
+Professor Barth holds an AB from Cornell University, an MBA from Boston University, a PhD from Stanford University, and DSc(HC)s from Lancaster University and London Business School.